 Corporate finance advice for social enterprises

 Social Finance can enable social enterprises to scale their work through providing support for investment strategies, business planning and capital-raising.
-We have successfully enabled a number of health and social care enterprises to develop their strategies for business development and raising social investment, such as Marie Curie Cancer Care and Age UK.
-We also have particular expertise in helping employee-owned mutuals to consider the finance they will require as they spin-out of the public sector (see for example, our Technical Guide to Financing New Employee Mutuals.)
+We have enabled a number of health and social care enterprises to develop their strategies for business development and raising social investment, such as Marie Curie Cancer Care and Age UK.
+We also have particular expertise in helping employee-owned mutuals to consider the finance they will require (see for example, our Technical Guide to Financing New Employee Mutuals.)

 Advice for commissioners

 Social Finance has a well developed methodology for supporting commissioners to assess whether Social Impact Bonds and other social investment structures can help finance a shift from acute to community and preventative health and social care.
-For example, we are currently working for Worcestershire County Council and NHS Worcestershire to consider social investment options as part of a shift to integrated care.
+For example, we are currently working for Worcestershire County Council and NHS Worcestershire to establish a Social Impact Bond to reduce loneliness and isolation among older people.
 As Professor Paul Corrigan set out in a paper for Social Finance in 2010, Social Impact Bonds offer particular promise for investing in the development of programmes which promote the better management of long term conditions such as diabetes and asthma through self-care.

 Support for investors

 Social Finance provides support to those considering investing in health and social care.
 Given the complexity of these fields, specialist advice can be invaluable in understanding the risks and opportunities associated with these sectors.
-Drawing on this work, we are planning to launch a Care and Wellbeing Fund, which will invest in a range of social enterprises can deliver improved care for those with long-term conditions, those with disabilities, those excluded from employment due to poor health and those with the greatest need of preventative health services.
+Drawing on this work, we are currently raising capital for Care and Wellbeing Fund, which will invest in a range of social enterprises can deliver improved care for those with long-term conditions, those with disabilities, those excluded from employment due to poor health and those with the greatest need of preventative health services.